 The current maximum amount a disabled facilities grant can contribute towards a cost of any adaptation is £30,000.

-However, the actual amount a disabled facilities grant can contribute towards an adaptation depends on 2 things:
+However, the actual amount a disabled facilities grant can contribute towards an adaptation depends on the following:

 1. The cost of the proposed work necessary to meet your needs.
 The proposed work has to be 'necessary and appropriate, reasonable and practical'.

-The outcome of a test of resources.
+2. Adults - the outcome of a test of resources.
 This will take into account the income you receive and the interest from any savings you may have.
 This will then be used to work out the amount, if any, you have to contribute to the cost of the proposed works.
+For example:

-However, where the cost of the proposed work exceeds the level of grant allocated (or the £30,000 maximum) the householder or applicant will usually be expected to fund any shortfall.
+3. Children and young people with disabilities under the age of 18 (or 19 and still in receipt of Child Benefit) - there is no means test, so a level access shower costing £6,500 would be fully funded by the disabled facilities grant.
+However, where the cost of the proposed work exceeds the level of grant allocated (or the £30,000 maximum) the applicant (usually the parent or carer) will usually be expected to fund any shortfall.

 Legal charge